MULTI- INTER- AND TRANSDISCIPLINARY EDUCATION

 A senior manager in a zero emission flooring company, looking for a transition trajectory and -curriculum, Interface (Europe, Africa, Asia, Australia)

-“You [Tikvah] are able to learn/absorb the subject that I’m trying to produce, and you transform it to a methodological angle, and organise it is such a way that it directs me, and I can do things in a more effective and efficient way”.
+“You [Tikvah] are able to learn/absorb the subject that I’m trying to produce, and you transform it to a methodological angle, and organise it is such a way that it directs me, and I can do things [in my course] in a more effective and efficient way”.

 Tannya Pico, PhD candidate who participated in StudioBlended’s resilience course where she received advice on her course design.
 Her research is on Nature Based Solutions (NBS) and transdisciplinarity, Quito, Ecuador Institute for Housing and Urban Development Studies (IHS), Erasmus University, Rotterdam